-Now that Microsoft has ended support for their on-premises Dynamics AX software, many companies are left without ongoing releases and patches to keep it up to date.
-If you’re ready to consider migrating to the cloud but are concerned about what a Dynamics AX migration to Dynamics 365 entails, this article outlines what challenges to expect.
+Now that Microsoft has ended support for their on-premise Dynamics AX software, many companies are left without ongoing releases and patches to keep it up to date.
+If you’re ready to consider migrating to the cloud but are concerned about what a Dynamics AX migration to Dynamics 365 entails, this article outlines what challenges you can expect.

 Challenge #1 - A New Software Infrastructure